aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/get-excel/_index.md

 **Success (200)**

-- The API returns a **[Workbook](/cells/workbook/)** object that contains workbook structure info when the format query parameter value is blank.
+- The API returns a **[Workbook](/cells/workbook/)** object that contains workbook structure info when the `format` query parameter is omitted.

-- The API returns the converted file in the requested format when the format query parameter value is file format type.
+- The API returns the converted file in the requested format when the `format` query parameter specifies a file type.

 ```http
 HTTP/1.1 200 OK